mende237/smart-bible-scraping/README.md

 - **Storage Quota Exceeded (Error 403: storageQuotaExceeded)**: Service accounts have a very limited shared storage.
 Configure and use OAuth2 with `client-secret.json` to utilize your personal account's Google Drive storage instead.
 - **Drive Folder ID Not Found or Access Error**: Ensure that `DRIVE_FOLDER_ID` is set correctly in your `.env` file, and that the target Google Drive folder is shared with the account executing the script (e.g. Editor permission).
 - **Verification Failures During Upload**: If synchronization is blocked because of local text validation failures, you can bypass the checks using the `--no-verify` flag.
+- **Forced Re-upload**: If you need to resend a file despite the date-based optimization, use `--no-date-check`.